openobserve/website4/content/blog/posts/launching-openobserve.md

 We chose to do certain things differently that may affect how it will perform in your environment.

-ZincObserve does not index data like Elasticsearch, but compresses it and stores it on S3.
+OpenObserve does not index data like Elasticsearch, but compresses it and stores it on S3.
 This results in extremely low storage cost and very lower computing power requirement during ingestion, but requires more compute power during search.
-ZincObserve should use lower compute power for analytics queries and be faster due to its columnar storage.
+OpenObserve should use lower compute power for analytics queries and be faster due to its columnar storage.
 We will be running benchmarks in due course to assert this.

 Instead of using raft/paxos for cluster coordination, we chose to use etcd which allows much better scaling and cluster coordination.
 However this introduces etcd management.
 Etcd management is much easier due to its small footprint compared to full-fledged databases, but nevertheless, there is some work involved in taking backups and keeping it up and running.
 We plan to provide a hosted etcd that users can use to alleviate this in due course.